 - Costs of BIK will be met jointly through a subvention from the Embassy and contribution from BIK members.

-Ireland & Kenya
+The Ties Between Ireland & Kenya

 Ireland’s relationship with Kenya has a long history.
 Irish missionaries have contributed to Kenyan society for over a century, creating a legacy seen today in the work of Irish based non-governmental organizations (NGOs).